-It is the most commonly consumed red meat worldwide, especially in eastern Asia, but its consumption is forbidden in certain religions, such as Islam and Judaism.
+It’s the most commonly consumed red meat worldwide, especially in eastern Asia, but its consumption is forbidden in certain religions, such as Islam and Judaism.

 For this reason, pork is illegal in many Islamic countries.

 It is often eaten unprocessed, but cured (preserved) pork products are also very common.
-These include smoked pork, ham, bacon and sausages.
+These include smoked pork, ham, bacon, and sausages.

 Being high in protein and rich in many vitamins and minerals, lean pork can be an excellent addition to a healthy diet.